 BCIA requires certificants to complete 48 hours of accredited continuing education across each 4-year period that their Biofeedback, HRV Biofeedback, Neurofeedback, or Pelvic Muscle Dysfunction certification is valid.
 The PMDB requirement is 36 hours across a 3-year certification span.
-All recertification applications require one to complete a minimum of 3 hours of ethics or professional conduct course work as part of the CE requirements.
+All recertification applications require completion of a minimum of 3 hours of ethics or professional conduct course work as part of the CE requirements.

 There are many ways to earn continuing education credits for recertification.
 All courses must be accredited and blueprint relevant.
-BCIA uses the term accredited to refer to courses offered by universities who are regionally accredited, approved by a national professional organization such as the AMA, APA, etc., or BCIA accredited.
+BCIA uses the term accredited to refer to courses offered by universities who are regionally accredited, approved by a national professional health care organization such as the AMA, APA, etc., or BCIA accredited.

 BCIA Options: There are several ways to gain continuing education.
 BCIA offers 3 different options: